entaroadun/hnpickup/README.txt

 ## =============================

 This is example of a simple data mining application.
-Here, HN aggregator is our source of data.
-The data mining objective is to figure out when is good time to post an article or a story.
+Here Hacker News aggregator is our source of data.
+The data mining objective is to figure out when is good time to post an article or a story on Hacker News website so other people will upvote it and it will get to from the "newest" page to "news" page.

 ## =============================
 ## == MODEL
 ## =============================

-This app should serve as a company business model.
-The application of this model is business to business service.
-The claim is that DATA MINING applications bring better EXPERIENCE, OUTCOMES, and VALUE to customer`s, i.e., company`s, current services.
-There are many problems that can be solved using existing electronic data.
-Since almost very company produces some sort of electronic data there is a vast market waiting to be improved.
+This app can serve as a simple business model where you claim is that your DATA MINING application bring better EXPERIENCE, OUTCOME, and VALUE to existing products or by making existing product cheaper, one can create new products which were not possible without the expense cut.
+Now this might seems a bit abstract but once you add new knowledge to existing data you will start seeing
+patterns: existing large data can be abstracted to small chunks of informations that are more valueable than the large data.
+That's where you sell your product.

 ## =============================
 ## == CODE